aleesang/milestone-project-one/readme.md

 - AND also tested it physically viewing it on mobile, tablet, mac and windows laptop, windows desktop, and different browsers (firefox, safari, google chrome, opera)

 <h4>What was tested</h4>
-- External links (to her social media, to buy her album, track events, spotify and youtube)
+- External links (to her social media, to buy her album, spotify and youtube)
 - Internal links (the navbar to ensure anchors were referenced to the right sections, and the link to right the modal popups)
-- Input form for signup of newsletter (if the required field was triggered when i clicked submit without an email address)
+- Forms for signup of newsletter and enquiry for event booking (if the required field was triggered when i clicked submit without an email address)
 - Margins for the containers (page sections) as fixed navbar alters the margins slightly that when you click on the link to take you to an anchor point, the navbar covers the heading.
 Changed margins in css to accommodate correct anchor point.
 - Checked button sizes so they were responsive and large enough to be clicked
 - Checked images to ensure they were responsive and displayed appropriately on smaller screens
+- Checked modal-dialog size in smaller screen to ensure it displayed properly.
 - Ensuring header was resized when viewing on smaller screens (aka mobile) and amending padding-bottom to account for navbar covering half the image when viewing on a smaller screen.
 - Ensuring content had no grammatical errors.
 - Checked margins and padding of container (sections) to ensure the content within it didn't look disproportionate on smaller screens.
 - Ensured the iframes were being responsive and displayed properly.
-- HTML and CSS validation via w3.org
+- HTML and CSS validation via w3.org.